-Students must take at least three elective courses chosen in consultation with the DUS from the list of courses offered within MES or that are X-listed by MES as approved electives on its website.
+Students must take at least five elective courses chosen in consultation with the DUS among the courses listed by MES as approved electives on its website.
 Students may apply up to two Middle Eastern language credits (beyond those that fulfill the language requirement: see below) to the MES electives requirement.
 To allow for exposure of different disciplinary approaches to the Middle East, students must take at least one course in the humanities (offered within the departments of Archaeology and the Ancient World, Classics, Comparative Literature, History of Art and Architecture, Modern Culture and Media, Philosophy, or Religious Studies) and at least one course in the social sciences (offered within the departments of Anthropology, History, International Relations, Political Science, Sociology, or Urban Studies).
 Some examples of recent courses that would fulfill these requirements include:

 Courses offered outside of these departments/programs may be used to fulfill the humanities or social science elective requirement via petition and with the consultation of the DUS.
 Transfer credits and study abroad credits may count toward elective requirements.
 Independent study courses cannot be used to fulfill elective requirements except with written approval from the DUS.